-- The VOICE switch is operable with the audio unit turned off. - Mazda has installed this system to prevent distraction while driving the vehicle and using audio controls on the dashboard.
+- The talk button, pick-up button, and hangup button are operable with the audio unit turned off. - Mazda has installed this system to prevent distraction while driving the vehicle and using audio controls on the dashboard.
 Always make safe driving your first priority.